 Update 7/1/2014: It has come to my attention that Brian Leiter has aired some criticisms of this post on his blog and has publicly suggested that it (this post, not his blog) be taken down.
 I respond to these criticisms below.

-I changed some wording above from "ranking" to "grouping" and added a link to the spreadsheet.
-I have also changed the numbers in the below ranking to a grouping by bracket.
+I changed some wording above from "ranking" to "brackets" and added a link to the spreadsheet.
+I have also changed the numbers in the below ranking to a grouping by bracket (where departments are listed in alphabetical order within brackets).
 This was a suggestion of Ned Block's.
 We have been corresponding on statistical significance and I decided that his suggestion would help avoid making small differences between placement rates appear more important than they are.
 I have left in the PGR rank for comparison, although the difference in rank has been omitted for the reasons provided above.

 I have also added updates to my responses to Brian, based on some new statistical tests.

 I am adding a link to a chart that will help readers to visualize the total number of reported tenure-track placements and estimated graduates from each department, rather than just percentage of tenure-track placements.

 Update 7/6/2014: I ran a completeness test for 5 departments selected at random using a random number generator.
 The tenure-track numbers for these 5 departments appears to be accurate.
 More below.